apache/doris/docs/en/docs/ecosystem/udf/java-user-defined-function.md

 1. `symbol` in properties represents the class name containing UDF classes.
 This parameter must be set.
 2. The jar package containing UDF represented by `file` in properties must be set.
 3. The UDF call type represented by `type` in properties is native by default.
 When using java UDF, it is transferred to `Java_UDF`.
-4. In PROPERTIES `is_return_null` indicates whether there may be a NULL value in the UDF return result.
-It can be set to true or false.
+4. In PROPERTIES `always_nullable` indicates whether there may be a NULL value in the UDF return result.
+It is an optional parameter.
+The default value is true.
 5. `name`: A function belongs to a DB and name is of the form`dbName`.`funcName`.
 When `dbName` is not explicitly specified, the db of the current session is used`dbName`.

 Sample：